 Pelvic floor dysfunction, which includes conditions such as urinary incontinence, fecal incontinence, and pelvic organ prolapse, affects nearly one quarter of all women.
 Almost half of these women will experience uncomfortable symptoms by the time they reach their 60s.
 While pelvic floor dysfunction is common, no one should consider it a normal part of aging you should just deal with, said Dr. Alison C. Weidner, MD.

-“Being ‘common’ and being ‘normal’ are two very different things because you should never suffer through anything that’s treatable,” said Smith, who specializes in pelvic floor health in women.
+“Being ‘common’ and being ‘normal’ are two very different things because you should never suffer through anything that’s treatable,” said Weidner, who specializes in pelvic floor health in women.
 “We’re here to help get you back to a better place.”

 What is the pelvic floor?

 The pelvic floor is a collection of muscles that support your vagina, uterus, bladder, colon, and rectum.
 Pelvic floor muscles play a role in your sexual health and ability to enjoy sex.
 Childbirth and age-related hormonal changes can weaken your pelvic muscles.
 Problems including urinary or fecal leakage can occur when the pelvic muscles and tissue weaken and no longer provide enough support and control.
 Prolapse occurs when the vagina and organs in the pelvis drop into, and even outside of the vaginal opening.

 What are the symptoms of pelvic floor dysfunction?

 Urinary and fecal incontinence, feeling a vaginal bulge, and difficulty emptying your bowels during a bowel movement are common symptoms of pelvic floor dysfunction.
 Feeling as though something is falling out of your vagina can be a sign of prolapse.